QingbiaoLi/QingbiaoLi.github.io/_teaching/2015-autumn-teaching.md

 Duties included:
 * Prepared the solutions to tutorial questions weekly about:
-  * Basic statics, dynamics, sold mechanics and thermodynamics
+  * Basic statics, dynamics, solid mechanics and thermodynamics
 * Solicited feedback from students to improve the teaching quality.